Finale (The Office): Casting

 Early during production for the season, Kinsey and Wilson noted in an interview that the cast and crew were hoping for the return of former lead actor Carell.
 In mid-December, Krasinski later revealed that he was optimistic about a return; in an interview with E!
 Online Krasinski said that the producers were supposedly "still trying to figure out [Carell's] schedule" and that the finale "just wouldn't be the same without him".
 However, NBC chairman Robert Greenblatt later admitted during an interview that while he was "hopeful", he did not think Carell would return; he noted that Carell was satisfied with his character's exit and did not want to tarnish it.
 On January 16, Daniels revealed that Carell would not appear in the finale in any capacity, a decision that Carell later reiterated.
 Several months later, however, TVLine reported that the producers for The Office mounted "an 11th hour effort" to get Carell to make a cameo in the show's final episode.
 According to the article, "while no one is confirming that the final diplomatic push proved successful, no one is denying it either."
 Carell's personal representative confirmed that Carell was on the set for the final episode, but that he did not film any scenes.
 However, an anonymous source close to the show cryptically said "don't rule anything out".
 TVLine later reported on May 6 that Carell would appear in a cameo, although NBC declined to comment and Carell's representatives continued to deny the reports.
 A month after the episode aired, Carell explained in an interview with TVLine that he "lied for months to the press, to almost everyone, really".
 He noted that he "felt terribly for the cast and for [executive producer] Greg Daniels, because they all lied, too."
 Krasinski, on the other hand, explained that "It was so thrilling.
 We all just flat-out lied...
 It was just one of those things that we all vowed and had to protect".
-Even at the initial table read for the script, Carell's appearance was not revealed.
-In fact, his first line was not included in the read at all, and his second was scripted to be delivered by Creed Bratton.
+At the initial table read for the script, Carell's appearance was not revealed; his first line was omitted, and his second was scripted to be delivered by Creed Bratton.